 Living and working in the twenty-first century can leave you feeling frazzled.
 And if you’re working in Further Education (FE) supporting learners to achieve their aspirations, developing the skills for the future workforce and coping with the demands of the workplace, this is particularly so.

 The Education and Training Foundation’s purpose is to develop great teachers in outstanding organisations and this wouldn’t be possible without being mindful of the emotional wellbeing of the workforce to ensure they take care of themselves and their learners.
+Indeed, in our recent training needs analysis of the further education and training needs sector, 21% of people indicated they would like mental health training in the coming year.
+The key driver of demand for mental health training is the perception that mental health issues amongst learners are becoming more frequent.

 There are many expert organisations with a range of support for the workforce to tap into and we are developing partnerships to ensure that those working in FE can benefit from this support.